 Although most materials obtained through interlibrary loan are free, there is sometimes a charge.
 This occurs if the lending institution charges a fee to the Vancouver Public Library.
 There is always a fee for each microfilm borrowed from the Family History Library (see below for more information).

 Detailed information about the VPL Interlibrary Loan service is available on the Interlibrary Loans web page.
 You can also go directly to the Interlibrary Loan Request Menu to submit details of item(s) that you would like to obtain.
-If you would like to borrow microfilmed records from the Family History Library, please see Borrowing Microfilms from the FHL.

 Before submitting any request, find as much information as possible about the item that you want to obtain.
 For example, if you are ordering a microfilm, make sure that you know the number of the microfilm, the range of dates that it covers, and the archival record group name and number of the original records.

 Not all materials are available through interlibrary loan.
 Some repositories do not lend any materials at all.

 - Glenbow Museum - Glenbow Museum Library & Archives

 - Hudson’s Bay Company - Hudson’s Bay Company Archives